xsrust/ant_vision/README.md

 # ant_vision
 Housing for Honors Project Code

-##To run the code, simply run the following:
+## To run the code, simply run the following:
 `import ant_vision`
 `ant_vision.start()`
+ctrl-c will terminate the program

 ###
 some options are configureable through options.json